dbierer/php-class-notes/php-iii-may-2019.md

       * Use this as the target in Jenkins

 * Apigility REST API Lab
+  * When adding authentication adapter, make sure you enter `api` for the "realm"
   * `/path/to/source/apigility/public/.htaccess` file contents:
 ```
 AuthType Basic